GolAbrishami/Book_Classification/README.md

 ### Dataset

-For our goal, We have combinaed three related datasets.
+For our goal, we have combined three related datasets.

 ### Methods